Nick Rush

-Larry Nicholas "Nick" Rush (born March 8, 1968, in Christiansburg, Virginia) is an American politician of the Republican Party.
+Larry Nicholas "Nick" Rush (born March 8, 1968) is an American politician of the Republican Party.
 From 2012 to 2022, he was a member of the Virginia House of Delegates representing the 7th district, made up of Floyd County, Montgomery County (part), and Pulaski County (part).

 Early life and education

+Nick Rush was born March 8, 1968, in Christiansburg, Virginia.
 After graduating from Christiansburg High School, Rush served the United States Army as a paratrooper in the 82nd Airborne Division.
 Nick left active duty as a non-commissioned officer in 1989.

 Career

 At 23 years old, he was elected to the Montgomery County Board of Supervisors as the youngest member in history.
 Rush served for 12 years on the board representing District B and is a former Chairman and Vice Chairman.

 Rush has always been an active member of his community serving it in a volunteer capacity through these statewide and community groups: New River Valley Community Action Board of Directors; New River Valley Economic Development Alliance; Floyd, Pulaski, and Montgomery County Chambers of Commerce.